 - WGBH TV/Radio

 - National Consortium for the Study of Terrorism and Responses to Terrorism

 - Brady Campaign To Prevent Gun Violence

-Full lists of past internships are offered to majors in Sanford Career Link so they can see places where Duke already has employer and/or alumni connections.
+Full lists of past internships are offered to majors in Sanford Career Link so you can see places where Duke already has employer and/or alumni connections.

 “The Career Services staff walked me through every part of the internship search and remained valuable advisors and mentors to me through my time at Duke.
 I applied for, and received funding from the Sanford Career Center that made my internship in D.C. possible.
 I used many of the same skills and resources when I began my post-Duke job search." —Amulya Vadapalli, PPS'19